The big de Rham-Witt complex: Modules and derivations over -rings

-\begin{example} Let $A$ be a ring, unital and commutative as usual, and let $K_*(A)$ be the graded ring given by the Quillen $K$-groups.
-Then the ring $K_0(A)$ has a canonical $\lambda$-ring structure defined by Grothendieck~\cite{grothendieck1}, and for all $q \geqslant 1$, the group $K_q(A)$ has a canonical structure of a module over this $\lambda$-ring defined by Kratzer~\cite{kratzer} and Quillen~\cite{hiller}.
-The $(K_0(A),\lambda_{K_0(A)})$-module structure maps are determined by the maps
+\begin{example} Let $A$ be a ring, unital and commutative, and let $K_*(A)$ be the graded ring given by the Quillen $K$-groups.
+The ring $K_0(A)$ has a canonical $\lambda$-ring structure defined by Grothendieck~\cite{grothendieck1}, and for all $q \geqslant 1$, the group $K_q(A)$ has a canonical structure of a module over this $\lambda$-ring defined by Kratzer~\cite{kratzer} and Quillen~\cite{hiller}.
+The $(K_0(A),\lambda_{K_0(A)})$-module structure maps are given by